joabetc/junit-goodies/README.md

 # junit-goodies
-Some small helpers for JUnit 5
+Some small helpers for JUnit 5:

+* build cartesian product of parameters for parameterized tests